hallettj/hallettj.github.com/source/_posts/2017-01-03-flow-cookbook-react.markdown

 Once stories are loaded, we can display them via a `render` method.
-But the component will display before those requests are complete - so we will have to check whether stories have loaded, and display a loading indicator if they have not.
+But the component will display before those requests are complete - so we will have to check whether stories have loaded, and display a loading indicator if they are not ready.

 ```js
 class App extends Component<void,void,AppState> {